mParticle/docs/src/pages/guides/data-subject-requests/index.md

 <aside class="notice">Once forwarded, mParticle can't guarantee that data is deleted by the partner, so confirm that each partner fulfills the request.</aside>

-If an integration supports forwarding erasure requests, the integration documentation contains a section "Data Subject Request Forwarding for Erasure" and that section contains specific instructions.
+To find all the integrations that support forwarding erasure requests, visit [Integrations](/integrations/?category=Data%20Subject%20Request).

 ## Retention of Data Subject Requests Records